apache/apisix/docs/en/latest/getting-started.md

 This article is a quick start guide for Apache APISIX.
 The Quick Start is divided into the following three steps:

-1. Install Apache APISIX via [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+1. Install Apache APISIX via [Docker Compose](https://docs.docker.com/compose/).
-1. Create a route and bind it with a backend service.
+1. Create a route and bind it with a Upstream.
 1. Use `curl` command to verify that the results returned after binding are as expected.

 In addition, this article provides some advanced operations on how to use Apache APISIX, including adding authentication, prefixing Route, using the APISIX Dashboard, and troubleshooting.